 Step 6.
 Payment of visa application fees

-You have to pay a fee of $160 (as of 2021).
-Only after paying the required payment, you will get an opportunity to face an interview.
+You have to pay $160 (as of 2021).
+After paying the required payment, you will get an opportunity to face an interview.
 You can contact the US embassy to know more about the fees.

 Step 7.
 In-Person interview

-It is one of the most important and crucial aspects of the application process.
+It is one of the most crucial aspects of the application process.
 It will decide whether you are eligible for a visa or not.
 You have to prepare very well.
-You can likewise take a look at a couple of interviews that are accessible on the web.
+You can likewise look at a couple of interviews that are accessible on the web.

 The steps mentioned above are easy and should be followed diligently.

-What to do if your visa is rejected?
+What to do if your US visa is rejected?

 - Failure to provide adequate evidence of assets to finance your schooling.